-Scientists Have Identified the Brain Mechanisms to Stop Smokers from Smoking
+Scientists Identified Brain Mechanisms to Stop Smoking

-Would you like to quit smoking?
+Would you like to stop smoking?

 A recent study on smoking cessation habits published in JAMA Psychiatry has made some very important developments.